wmcbrine/hmevlc/README.txt

 overhead.
 However, two different TiVos can't simultaneously watch two different streams if they both require VLC.

+VLC 0.9 through early 1.x was broken for HME/VLC's purposes.

 Changes:

+3.6 -- The latest versions of VLC finally work again, _if_ the frame
+       rate is set to 30 (instead of 29.97) and the codec to mp2v (instead of mp1v).
+Reported by "Allanon".

+       Now based on HME for Python version 0.18, which includes e.g. various fixes for Zeroconf.

+       Support for non-ASCII characters in filenames and description text.

+       The new HD UI on the TiVo Premiere requires RGB icons; use a standard-def RSS icon when appropriate.

+       Encode audio at 48 KHz instead of 44.1; default video bitrate is now 4 Mbps instead of 2.

+       Some broken feeds have enclosures with no types.

+       Purged some streams and feeds that no longer work, including C-SPAN.

 3.5 -- Descriptions for Shoutcast, based on the "name" field.
 This is
        actually backwards -- "name" should be the title, and "ct" the